prometheus/docs/content/docs/guides/multi-target-exporter.md

 ---
-title: Understanding and using the proxy exporter pattern
+title: Understanding and using the multi-target exporter pattern
 ---

-# Understanding and using the proxy exporter pattern
+# Understanding and using the multi-target exporter pattern

-This guide will introduce you to the proxy exporter pattern.
+This guide will introduce you to the multi-target exporter pattern.
 To achieve this we will:

-* describe the proxy exporter pattern and why it is used,
+* describe the multi-target exporter pattern and why it is used,
 * run the [blackbox](https://github.com/prometheus/blackbox_exporter) exporter as an example of the pattern,
 * configure a custom query module for the blackbox exporter,
 * let the blackbox exporter run basic metric queries against the Prometheus [website](https://prometheus.io),
 * examine a popular pattern of configuring Prometheus to scrape exporters using relabeling.

-## The proxy exporter pattern?
+## The multi-target exporter pattern?

-Any exporter receives requests from Prometheus and answers them with data forwarded from other systems.
-So technically every [exporter](/docs/instrumenting/exporters/) is a [proxy](https://en.wikipedia.org/wiki/Proxy_server).
-But by proxy exporter pattern we refer to a specific design, in which:
+By multi-target [exporter](/docs/instrumenting/exporters/) pattern we refer to a specific design, in which:

 * the exporter will get the target’s metrics via a network protocol.
 * the exporter does not have to run on the machine the metrics are taken from.
 * the exporter gets the targets and a query config string as parameters of Prometheus’ GET request.
 * the exporter subsequently starts the scrape after getting Prometheus’ GET requests and once it is done with scraping.
+* the exporter can query multiple targets.

 This pattern is only used for certain exporters, namely the [blackbox](https://github.com/prometheus/blackbox_exporter) and the [SNMP exporter](https://github.com/prometheus/snmp_exporter).

 The reason is that we either can’t run the exporter on the targets, e.g. network gear speaking SNMP, or that we are explicitly interested in the distance, e.g. latency and reachability of a website from a specific point outside of our network.

-## Running proxy exporters
+## Running multi-target exporters

-Proxy exporters are flexible regarding their environment and can be run in many ways.
+Multi-target exporters are flexible regarding their environment and can be run in many ways.
 As regular programs, in containers, as background services, on baremetal, virtual machines.
 Because they are queried and do query over network they do need appropriate open ports.
 Otherwise they are frugal.

 Now let’s try it out for yourself!